fspruce/helpful-living/README.md

 - Custom admin tools to allow the site owner to add details easier:
   - Since the site was built with an owner in mind, and this owner has less computer ability than myself, I have included a few nicities to the django admin panel.
   - This includes autofill and autocreation of categories for many-to-one fields (e.g. the services the user has in their booking information needs to be linked to an actual service available, and so this field allows the superuser to autofill the services from this menu, or autocreate new services if not available).
+  - When logged in as a superuser, the user can also access the django admin panel from the navbar.
 - Custom contact form which allows the user to leave a message for the site owner.
 - Custom error page which informs the user of the current error, with links to contact the site, return to the previous page, view services or return to the home page.